 Kitchen Recommissioning Guide – How to Re-Start Your Restaurant Kitchen

-This guide to re-starting your kitchen was originally written as the industry re-opened after the initial UK COVID lockdown on 4th July, however as the COVID pandemic continues to have a huge impact on the hospitality industry, this recommissioning guide is more valid than ever.
+This guide to re-starting your kitchen was originally written as the industry re-opened after the initial UK COVID lockdown on 4th July, however, the COVID pandemic continues to have a huge impact on the hospitality industry, this recommissioning guide is more valid than ever!

 So whether you are a restaurant, hotel, café or any establishment that has professional cooking equipment, use this guide to help you through the process of re-starting your kitchen.
 You can even download our free checklist to help you further.

 At the start of the Coronavirus outbreak or any regional and national lockdowns, many commercial restaurant and hotel kitchens had to temporarily close their doors.
 Key to closing would have been the mothballing or decommissioning of your equipment, to ensure it remains safe and fit for future use (in case you missed it, we produced an in-depth guide, just click here to read).

 So we put together this useful guide to help you through the start-up or recommissioning procedure.
 The last thing you will want is a broken appliance, when opening post-COVID-19 is challenging enough.

 However, if in doubt, please contact us and we will be happy to provide complimentary remote advice or have one of our engineers attend site help.

 Our Kitchen Equipment Start-Up Checklist is an interactive step-by-step guide to starting up your equipment.